maximlt/guide_script_to_command_line/README.md

 - The logic was divided into two functions, this creates an interface and makes the code more reusable: someone can only import the first function to write another script.
 It's also now easier to add more functionalities.

 ## Notes
-- TODO: Descripts scripts rather than entry_points (It is certainly possible to add an **entry_point** to *setup.py* in order to execute directly `myscript someinput.file` but that's already simply enough)
-- `scripts=['a_python_script.py', 'a_batch_script.bat']` adds these files to the *Scripts* folder of the activated *conda* environment.
-If one of these files is Python script, then it's required to configure Windows so that Python files are automatically executed.
-That can be achieved easily: select *python.exe* as the default program to run *\*.py* files (*pythonw.exe* is more for GUI programs).
-Then just run `a_python_script` from the command line in the activated environment.
 - **flit** can do pretty much the same install with a simple *myproject.toml* instead of *setup.py*, but as of today (08/2019), `flit install -s` or `flit install --pth-file` seems to break `conda list` on Windows